triflesoft/django-application-talos/README.md

   9. Identity - something that uniquely identified principal.
   10. Credential directory - collection of principal credentials.
   11. Credential - set of evidences a principal provides during authentication.
   12. Session - virtual connection between principal and server.
 Session provides security context for operations, either anonymous or authenticated.
-Session is restarted by authentication operation, either login or logout, which affect all subsequent operations.
+Session is restarted by authentication operation, either login or logout, which affects all subsequent operations.